 It is important that nurses are presenting patients with awareness of these problems and even worse problems if patients decide to ignore their incontinence.
 Nurses’ responsibility is to provide care to patients and help them to reach an adequate health status.
 By ignoring interventions to promote urinary incontinence, the patient’s health status is at risk for more severe problems.
-Also, if a nurse choose to ignore the interventions for urinary incontinence, he or she is making their job only harder since the patient will more often then not present themselves with more problems.
+Also, if a nurse choosechooses to ignore the interventions for urinary incontinence, he or she is making their job harder since the patient will more often thannot present themselves with more problems.
 This protocol is important to patients because it provides prevention of a patient having reoccurring accidents.
 If a patient is constantly having accidents, they are at risk for skin break down, risk for infection, dehydration, poor self-hygiene, risk for social isolation, and risk for poor self-image.
 Acquiring any of these problems can lead to even larger health problems in the future.

 A study conducted by Karen Blanchette (2012), discusses the different causes of urinary incontinence in women who are hospitalized.
-A large portion of nurses fails to identify abnormalities of urinary incontinence in their patients due to the lack of education regarding this problem (Blanchette, 2012, p.
+A large portion of nurses fail to identify abnormalities of urinary patternsin their patients due to the lack of education regarding this problem (Blanchette, 2012, p.
 256).
-Many nurses are unaware of the causes of urinary incontinence therefore explaining the causative factor to the patient does not happen.
+Many nurses are unaware of the causes of urinary incontinence therefore explaining the causative factor to the patient does not happen.therefore educating the patient on causative factors is hindered.
 The results showed that antihypertensive, opioids, tranquilizers, antidepressants, hypnotics, benzodiazepines, antihistamines, antispasmodics, antiparkinagents, calcium channel blockers, and ACE inhibitors all contribute to an increase risk of experiencing urinary incontinence (Blanchette, 2012, p.
 257).
 As one can see many of these medicines are used frequently in an acute care setting therefore, nurses need to have proper assessments and identification methods for urinary incontinence.
 Some other causes that increase the risk for urinary incontinence can be explained through the acronym DIAPPERS (Blanchette, 2012, p.
 258).
-The acronym stands from Delirium, Infections, Atrophic urthritis or vaginitis, Pharmacology, Psychological disorders, Endocrine disorders, Restricted mobility, and Stool impaction (Blanchette, 2012, p.
+The acronym stands from Delirium, Infections, Atrophic urthritis or vaginitis, Pharmacology, Psychological disorders, Endocrine disorders, restrictedestricted mobility, and Stool impaction (Blanchette, 2012, p.
 258).
-Educating nurses of the causative factors of urinary incontinence can decrease the risk for infection and other major health concerns decreased if the proper interventions are implemented.
+Educating nurses of the causative factors of urinary incontinence can decrease the risk for infection and other major health concerns.
 This study supports this protocol by identifying the causative factors of this problem in hopes of preventing urinary incontinence episodes from occurring in patients.